Mission Statement of the LWVVC[as adopted July 24, 2010]

 How Does the LWVVC Serve Volusia County?

-- Voter Service: Prior to elections we moderate live and televised candidate debates and forums.
+- Voter Service: Prior to elections we moderate live and televised candidate debates and forums as requested by local organizations.
 See Fact Sheet for Candidates Forums

-- Citizen Information: Before elections, we provide speakers to explain the pros and cons of ballot issues.
+- Citizen Information: Before elections, we provide speakers to explain the pros and cons of ballot issues such as proposed constitutional revisions.

 - Election Monitoring: Because we are known to be nonpartisan, we are asked to monitor of the elections of other organizations.

 - Service on Advisory Boards: Because League members are conversant on public policy issues, we are often appointed to local and state committees and commissions.

 - Observer Corps: Volunteer for the LWVVC Observer Corps and attend local governmental meetings to observe and report happenings to the League.
 See LWVVC Observer Corps Code and the LWVUS Resource Guide for more information.
-Want to get involved in helping the League of Women Voters of Volusia make a difference in non-partisan politics?
-Call 386-255-1694 to volunteer for the Observers Corps.
+If you wish to learn more or to volunteer, contact Observer Corps Team Leader Pat Gadbaw.
+You may contact Pat by emailing email@example.com, and it will be sent to Pat, who will get in touch with you.
 We are there to assure

 that voter concerns are being addressed.

 Do you provide speakers?The League can provide speakers on the various subjects studied by the LWVVC or on voter issues in general.
-For more information, email the LWVVC.
+For more information, email us at firstname.lastname@example.org.

 What are LWVVC's current positions on issues?See Current Positions and for current studies see Current Issues and Hot Topics.